LEGACY PLANNING CREATES LASTING EFFECTIVE THOUGHTFUL HARMONIOUS MULTI-GENERATIONAL WEALTH TRANSFER

 If you reach out via phone, email, or through this website’s contact form, I’ll chat with you briefly and then direct you to my scheduling page so that you can pick a convenient time for our 30-minute Legacy Plan Initial Consultation.
 If you’d like, you can skip the Meet & Greet and go straight to the scheduling page.

 The legacy planning process starts with an initial complimentary 30-minute meeting, which you can schedule online here.
-Once you schedule your appointment, I will email you a client registration form to fill out online (you must complete this form prior to our Initial Meeting).
+Once you schedule your appointment, I will email you a client registration form to fill out online (you must complete this form prior to our Initial Consultation).

 We will use these 30 minutes to: